taskcollect/taskcollect.github.io/faq.md

 Usage
   - How do I access TaskCollect?
-  - Why is TaskCollect so difficult to install on my computer?
+  - Why is the TaskCollect server so difficult to install on my computer?
   - How do I use TaskCollect?
   - Will I never have to use platform X again?